How to Invest: 2024 Beginner's Guide

 Personally, I've placed thousands of trades over my career.
 My day job is leading the charge at Reink Media Group, which owns and operates sites including StockBrokers.com and ForexBrokers.com.
 But I still invest (and trade) whenever time permits.

 One last note before we get started.
 I've written this guide as a series of questions.
-That way, you can quickly scroll down and find what the answer that you seek.
+That way, you can quickly scroll down and find the answer that you seek.

 OK.
 Let's dive in!